anjany06/UrbanVault--E-Commerce-MERN-/README.md

 Order Management: Admins can view and manage orders, including updating order status and tracking information.

-User Management: Admins can view and manage user information, including user profiles and order history.

 Payment Gateway Integration

 Stripe: The site integrates with Stripe payment gateway to enable secure and seamless payments.